Heapons/SM-Regex-Trigger/README.md

 sm_regex_irc_enabled "0" Enable IRC relay for SourceIRC.
 Sends messages to flagged channels
 ```
 ## Installation
- * Install regexfiltering.smx into your plugins folder.
+ * Download the plugin from [Actions](https://github.com/Heapons/SM-Regex-Trigger/actions)
- * Either install the included config to addons/sourcemod/configs/regexfilters/
+ * Either install the included config to addons/sourcemod/configs/regextriggers/
   or create your own at that location.
- * Once the plugin has been loaded, it can be configured at cfg/sourcemod/plugin.regexfilters.txt
+ * Once the plugin has been loaded, it can be configured at cfg/sourcemod/plugin.regextrigger.txt

 ## Config Keys
 **Warn:** Display a warning message to the player